legislation/data-documentation/api/search.md

 Both the `title` and `text` parameters support simple text, phrase and Boolean queries, such as:

- * `boats` matches a document whose title/text contains the word "boats" (or "boat" - see [Stemming]() below)
+ * `boats` matches a document whose title/text contains the word "boats" (or "boat" - see [Stemming](#stemming) below)
- * `fishing boats` matches a document that contains the words "fishing" and "boats" (or "fish" or "boat" - see [Stemming]() below) anywhere within the title/text (not necessarily adjacent to or near one another)
+ * `fishing boats` matches a document that contains the words "fishing" and "boats" (or "fish" or "boat" - see [Stemming](#stemming) below) anywhere within the title/text (not necessarily adjacent to or near one another)
- * `boats OR cars` matches a document that contains the words "boats" or "cars" (or "boat" or "car" - see [Stemming]() below) anywhere within the title/text
+ * `boats OR cars` matches a document that contains the words "boats" or "cars" (or "boat" or "car" - see [Stemming](#stemming) below) anywhere within the title/text
- * `"electric cars" AND batteries` matches a document that contains the exact phrase "electric cars" and the word "batteries" (or "battery" - see [Stemming]() below) anywhere within the title/text
+ * `"electric cars" AND batteries` matches a document that contains the exact phrase "electric cars" and the word "batteries" (or "battery" - see [Stemming](#stemming) below) anywhere within the title/text
  * `(fish AND dogs) OR ("electric cars" AND batteries)` matches a document that contains, anywhere within the title/text, either:
-    * the words "fish" and "dogs" (or "dog" - see [Stemming]() below), or
+    * the words "fish" and "dogs" (or "dog" - see [Stemming](#stemming) below), or
-    * the exact phrase "electric cars" and the word "batteries" (or "battery" - see [Stemming]() below)
+    * the exact phrase "electric cars" and the word "batteries" (or "battery" - see [Stemming](#stemming) below)

 Note that the Boolean operators `OR` and `AND` **must be in all-caps** or they will be treated as regular words.

-If you specify a `text` search, the resulting feed will have a `<link rel="http://purl.org/dc/terms/tableOfContents">` element for each matching result with a URL for the item's table of contents, containing the `text` parameter appended to the end.
+If you specify a `text` search, the resulting feed will have a `<link rel="http://purl.org/dc/terms/tableOfContents">` element for each matching result with a URL for the item’s table of contents, containing the `text` parameter appended to the end.
 If you insert `/data.xml` before the `?` character in this URL and make a request to the resulting URL, the returned XML will contain the following information to identify the provisions/parts of the document with text that matches the query:

  * Each individual `<Contents*>` element may have a `MatchText="true"` attribute indicating that there is a text match within the corresponding part/provision of the document.
  * The `<Contents>` element may have a `MatchTextEntries` attribute, containing a space-separated list of the IDs of the provisions containing matching text, and/or one or more of the following pseudo-IDs: